mrchristopherhen/mrchristopherhen/README.md

 ## 👋 About Me

-Hi, I’m Christopher — a first-year Cybersecurity student passionate about ethical hacking, digital forensics, and understanding how systems break (so I can fix them).
+Hi, I’m Christopher — a second-year Cybersecurity student passionate about ethical hacking, digital forensics, and understanding how systems break (so I can fix them).
 I’m currently studying at Federation University, building my technical foundation through coursework, labs, and hands-on challenges from TryHackMe.

 This portfolio documents my journey from student to cybersecurity professional — showcasing the skills, tools, and projects I’m developing along the way.